What, When & Where Does Medicaid Long Term Care Provide for Hospice Coverage

 Locations in Which One Can Receive Medicaid-Covered Hospice Care

-If a terminally ill person has Nursing Home Medicaid and is living in a nursing home facility, Medicaid can consider the facility to be the home and provide hospice care there.
+For Nursing Home Medicaid beneficiaries who are terminally ill, Medicaid can consider the facility to be the home and provide hospice care there.
 However, if the terminally ill Medicaid patient wishes to leave the nursing home and return to their home (perhaps their spouse still lives there) or somewhere else in the community (with a family member, for example) and this relocation is part of the physician-approved hospice care plan, the state Medicaid office may decide to pay for hospice care in the home.
-Many individuals would be more comfortable spending their final days at home, and making the terminally ill individual comfortable is the purpose of hospice care.
-Plus, it may be more cost-effective for Medicaid to have the terminally patient at home rather than paying for room and board at the nursing home.
+Many individuals would be more comfortable spending their final days at home, and making the dying patient comfortable is the ultimate purpose of hospice.